You want smart political talk without the meltdowns?

 How do you answer that question if you have no subsidies for poor people?

-The the well, so first of all, the argument is it's not that we don't have any subsidies.
+Well, so first of all, the argument is it's not that we don't have any subsidies.

 Congressman, you know it's coming, right?

-Um you want old people to die.
+You want old people to die.

 You want young people to die.

-I uh you're gonna have to have a specific answer to that.
+You're going to have to have a specific answer to that.

 Sure.

-Uh that that that is not an opinion.
+That is not an opinion.

-So no one's gonna get insurance.
+So no one's going to get insurance.

-What what good is a subsidy if there is no insurance, if it's locked up, if the entire system is destroyed?
+What good is a subsidy if there is no insurance, if it's locked up, if the entire system is destroyed?

 You have to isolate and minimize pre-existing conditions, not expand and mix it into the market.

-Now, one of the great ideas, Professor John Cochran of University of Chicago, there's something called health status insurance that if we only got rid of all the regulations and subsidizations, there would be a market need for it, where basically you would purchase for your kids almost like life insurance early on to ensure a status change.
+Now, one of the great ideas, Professor John Cochran of the University of Chicago, there's something called health status insurance that if we only got rid of all the regulations and subsidizations, there would be a market need for it, where basically you would purchase for your kids almost like life insurance early on to ensure a status change.

-The the ideas are endless, but they never germinate precisely because of the system that the GOP perpetuates.
+The ideas are endless, but they never germinate precisely because of the system that the GOP perpetuates.

 Well, that's what Obamacare does now.